jayapriya054/Database-Analysis-and-Automation-for-an-Online-Toy-Store-using-SQL/README.md

 7. SQL views

 ## [Traffic Source Analysis](https://github.com/jayapriya054/Ecommerce-and-Web-Analytics-using-SQL/blob/main/1.Traffic%20soruce%20analysis.sql)
-Traffic Analysis helps to understanding where the customers are coming from and which channels (email, social,search,direct) are driving the highest quality traffic
+Traffic Analysis helps to understanding where the customers are coming from and which channels (email, social,search,direct) are driving the highest quality traffic.

 USE CASES:
-1. Analysing search data and investing in the campaigns that gives stronges CVR conversion rates.
+1. Analysing search data and investing the campaigns that gives strongest CVR conversion rates.
 2. Comparing user behaviour pattern across traffic sources to inform creative strategy.
 3. Identifying opportunities to identify the wasted spend by company /scale high conversion traffic.